donmik/buddypress-xprofile-custom-fields-type/readme.txt

 Thanks to wplamp => https://wordpress.org/support/topic/limit-the-of-characters-in-a-text-area

 == Changelog ==

+= 2.0.5 =
+* Image and File upload was not working when editing extended profile inside wordpress admin.
+Thanks to sakibmoon! https://github.com/donmik/buddypress-xprofile-custom-fields-type/pull/14

 = 2.0.4 =
 * Image and file type field were always required on registration page.
 Solved!